William Finn

-William Alan Finn (born February 28, 1952) is an American composer and lyricist.
-He is best known for his musicals, which include Falsettos, for which he won the 1992 Tony Awards for Best Original Score and Best Book of a Musical, A New Brain (1998), and The 25th Annual Putnam County Spelling Bee (2005).
+William Alan Finn (February 28, 1952 – April 7, 2025) was an American composer and lyricist.
+He was best known for his musicals, which include Falsettos, for which he won the 1992 Tony Awards for Best Original Score and Best Book of a Musical, A New Brain (1998), and The 25th Annual Putnam County Spelling Bee (2005).

 Early life

-Finn was born in Boston, Massachusetts.
-He is Jewish, raised in conservative Judaism, and grew up in Natick, Massachusetts, with his parents and siblings, Michael and Nancy.
-He attended the Temple Israel in Natick, where his Rabbi was Harold Kushner.
-In Hebrew School, Finn wrote his first play, saying, "I don't think I ever told anyone this: The first play I ever wrote was in Hebrew.
+Finn was born in Boston, Massachusetts, on February 28, 1952.
+He was Jewish, raised in conservative Judaism, and grew up in Natick, Massachusetts, with his parents and siblings, Michael and Nancy.
+He attended the Temple Israel in Natick, where his rabbi was Harold Kushner.
+In Hebrew school, Finn wrote his first play, and said, "I don't think I ever told anyone this: The first play I ever wrote was in Hebrew.
 I have no idea what it was about.
 But it was horrible, I guarantee it.
 I couldn't write plays, and I couldn't really speak Hebrew, so how good could it be?"
 While attending Natick High School, Finn competed with the Natick Speech Team and was in the drama department headed by Gerald Dyer.
 For his bar mitzvah, he received a guitar and taught himself to play.

-He went on to attend Williams College in Williamstown, Massachusetts as a music major.
+He went on to attend Williams College in Williamstown, Massachusetts, as a music major.
 He originally entered as a guitar major, "When I got to college I kind of transferred to the piano.
 I transferred what I knew on the guitar to the piano.
-But when I was playing the guitar I was always writing my own songs — and singing a few of — I only had one book of folk songs, a blue book, of these sad, sad folk songs. ...I would start them the way they were written and then I would change them to how I wanted them….
+But when I was playing the guitar I was always writing my own songs — and singing a few of — I only had one book of folk songs, a blue book, of these sad, sad folk songs. ...I would start them the way they were written and then I would change them to how I wanted them....
 I would just use the lyrics — re-musicalize the lyrics."
 When he graduated, he received the Hutchinson Fellowship (a musical composition award).